WildCare's Youth Volunteer Program is for high school students!

 Every spring and summer, WildCare experiences what is referred to as “Baby Season,” when our patient load soars with orphans and injured wildlife in need of care.

-It is very important to note: while Student Volunteers will be working within the Wildlife Hospital and will, at times, have the unique opportunity to see wildlife patients up close, they will NOT be working hands-on with any animals.
+It is very important to note: while Youth Volunteers will be working within the Wildlife Hospital and will, at times, have the unique opportunity to see wildlife patients up close, they will NOT be working hands-on with any animals.

 The work all of our volunteers do is imperative in order to maintain and deliver our high level of care for our wildlife patients!
 This is a great opportunity to learn more about the behind-the-scenes operations of a Wildlife Hospital.